guga-cyber/github-setup-activity/README.md

-# github-setup-activity
+# GitHub Setup Activity

+Name: Guga Priya S
+Department: BE CSE(Cyber Security)
+Year: 1st Year

 This repository is created as part of my GitHub setup activity.
-It includes basic understanding of GitHub, repository creation, and file management.
+I learned how to create a repository, add files, and manage content.